Firefly-ZJ/Bird-Classification/README.md

 - *Tqdm (not necessary for GUI)*
 - *Torchinfo (not necessary for GUI)*

+## Updates

+**Ver 0 -> Ver 1:**

+We have collected larger dataset and slightly changed the model architecture, and achieved great performance improvement.

 ## License

 This project is licensed under the MIT License.

 ## Acknowledgments

-The image dataset is exported from iNaturalist (https://www.inaturalist.org) on 2025/03.
+The image dataset is exported from [iNaturalist](https://www.inaturalist.org) on 2025/03.

 Please contact me if you have any suggestions or questions.